Al-Ferguson/StarTrek/Misc STFC Doc/STFC Incursion Notes.md

 1. Baby Jelly Crewing:
    - Yes, a Baby Jelly, NOT an ISS Jelly!
    - Shield Stripping Crew (makes Attacker suspectable to Base Defenses), Yuki (C), Marcus, and Zhou.
+1. Docked War Ship Crewing:
+   - If you do not have VERY BIG ships that will last many rounds, use ships that are quick, and cheap, to repair.
+   - Picard, Bev, and Harrison (Realta good choice).
+   - Tilly (C), Burnham, and Saru (Turas).
+   - Kras (C), Rukor, and Komal (Turas alternative crewing).
-1. Big Survey Ship Crewing:
+1. Survey Ship Crewing:
+   - If you are using this ship for Base Raiding as well, make it your biggest survey ship.
+   - If you are not using this ship for Base Raiding, use a Fortunate (or two), as they are cheap to repair quick.
    - Your best Hull Breach/Burning Crew:
-     - Lorca (C), Gorkon, and Georgiou.
+     - Lorca (C), Gorkon, and Georgiou (Fortunate).
-     - Gorkon (C), Lorca, and Nero.
+     - Gorkon (C), Lorca, and Nero (Fortunate).
-     - Georgiou (C), Tyler, and 3rd as situation dictates.
+     - Georgiou (C), Tyler, and 3rd as situation dictates (Fortunatealternative crewing).
-1. War Ship Crewing
-   - Pike (C), Crusher, and Harrison
-   - Pike (C), Moreau, and Harrison
-   - Pike/Picard (C), Vixis, and Harrison.
 1. Do __NOT__ ignore hits to your base
-   - This defense REQUIREs that you respond to them
+   - This defense __REQUIREs__ you Actively Respond to all Attacks!
    - If you don't want to respond, then __SHIELD__!

 ___